Oldranda1414/PPS-23-CGE/docs/introduction/index.md

 game gives 5 cards to each player game gives random cards to each player

-game suits are clubs, diamonds, hearts, spades game values are 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A
+game suits are ( Clubs, Diamonds, Hhearts, Spades ) game values are 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A
 game trump is clubs